-(B) Associate local counsel
+(B) Association and duties of local counsel.

 The applicant must associate a member of the bar of the court in the particular bankruptcy case for which the applicant seeks admission.
 The initial motion shall be filed by an attorney admitted to practice before the court.
+Local counsel associated with an attorney admitted pro hac vice must comply with the Association and Duties of a Resident Attorney provision (L. U. Civ.
+R. 83.1(d)(3)) of the Local Uniform Civil Rules of the United States District Courts for the Northern District and the Southern District of Mississippi.

-(C) Certification of familiarity with local rules
+(C) Certification of familiarity with local rules.